chaos-mesh/website/docs/simulate-http-chaos-on-kubernetes.md

 ## HTTPChaos introduction

 HTTPChaos is a fault type provided by Chaos Mesh.
-By creating HTTPChaos experiments, you can simulate the fault scenarios of the **HTTP server** during the HTTP request and response processing.
+By creating HTTPChaos experiments, you can simulate the fault scenarios during the HTTP request and response processing.
 Currently, HTTPChaos supports simulating the following fault types:

-- `abort`: interrupts server connection
+- `abort`: interrupts the connection
-- `delay`: injects latency into the target process
+- `delay`: injects latency into the request or response
 - `replace`: replaces part of content in HTTP request or response messages
 - `patch`: adds additional content to HTTP request or response messages